On This Page

 Enter – Before you enter the roundabout, you must yield to traffic inside as well as exiting the roundabout.
 Wait for a gap and merge into traffic.
 Be prepared to stop if necessary.

 Proceed – Once inside the roundabout, move around the circle until you reach your exit.
-Allow bicycles that have merged into traffic the full travel lane.
-Do not pass a bicycle within the roundabout.
+Allow people riding bicycles that have merged into traffic the full travel lane.
+Do not pass a person riding a bicycle within the roundabout.

 Exit – Indicate your plan to exit using your right turn signal.
 Watch for pedestrians in the crosswalk and be prepared to stop.